videojs/videojs-contrib-ads/README.md

 * `adplaying` (EVENT) - Trigger this event when an ads starts playing.
 If your integration triggers `playing` event when an ad begins, it will automatically be redispatched as `adplaying`.
 * `adscanceled` (EVENT) — Trigger this event after starting up the player or setting a new video to skip ads entirely.
 This event is optional; if you always plan on displaying ads, you don't need to worry about triggering it.
 * `adserror` (EVENT) - Trigger this event to indicate that an error in the ad integration has ocurred and any ad states should abort so that content can resume.
-* `nopreroll` (EVENT) - Trigger this event to indicate that there will be no preroll ad.
-Otherwise, the player will wait until a timeout occurs before playing content.
+* `nopreroll` (EVENT) - Trigger this event to indicate that there will be no preroll ads to skip the preroll process completely.
 This event is optional, but can improve user experience.
+It is ignored if it is seen after `readyforpreroll`.
 * `nopostroll` (EVENT) - Trigger this event to indicate that there will be no postroll ad.
 Otherwise, contrib-ads will trigger an adtimeout event after content ends if there is no postroll.
 * `ads-ad-started` (EVENT) - Trigger this when each individual ad begins.
 * `contentresumed` (EVENT) - If your integration does not result in a "playing" event when resuming content after an ad, send this event to signal that content can resume.
 This was added to support stitched ads and is not normally necessary.